-Luckily, another American Fighter, a P-51 Mustang aircraft, realizing our plight, purposely flew over the city, going out over the Adriatic, another P-51 came alongside and flew off our right-wing.
+Luckily, another American Fighter, a P-51 Mustang aircraft, realizing our plight, purposely flew over the city, going out over the Adriatic, another P-51 came alongside and flew off our right wing.
 We communicated with the pilot by sign language and indicated by pointing to our earphones that our radio was out.
 He recorded our Group markings and departed.

-We started at approximately 15,000 feet altitude and the plane was descending at a rate of 500 feet per minute.
+We started at approximately 15,000 feet altitude and the plane was descending at a rate of five hundred feet per minute.
 We knew we were going to have to bail out.
-The pilot and I, radio operator, nose gunner, and navigator left the aircraft via the front bomb bay; the bombardier, tail gunner, engineer, ball gunner, and top turret gunner left from the tail escape hatch.
+The pilot and I, the radio operator, nose gunner, and navigator left the aircraft via the front bomb bay; the bombardier, tail gunner, engineer, ball gunner, and top turret gunner left from the tail escape hatch.
 On my way out, I noticed that the navigator had left his watch on the radio table.
 I picked it up and put it in my overall pocket.

 Then, at an altitude of 7,000 feet, I saw a cloud pass under the plane and decided to jump.
-We had previously been schooled to count to ten before pulling the rip-cord, but I never reached seven.
-The chute opened with a snap and I saw the plane leaving me about a hundred meters away.
-I don’t recall seeing the pilot leaving, but I watched the plane as it made a gradual turn to the right, giving me an eerie feeling.
+We had previously been schooled to count to ten before pulling the ripcord, but I never reached seven.
+The chute opened with a snap, and I saw the plane leaving me about a hundred meters away.
+I do not recall seeing the pilot leaving, but I watched the plane as it made a gradual turn to the right, giving me an eerie feeling.
 I was not prepared to accept the fact when the aircraft touched the ground since it appeared quite enormous in size as it completed 180 degrees turning.
 A ball of flame enveloped the aircraft as it slid about a few hundred meters.

 The thrill of a parachute jump cannot be duplicated.
 The silence is unearthly.
 Only during the last 1,000 feet of descent did I notice any downward sensation.
 When I got within a few hundred feet of the ground I looked down and saw that one of the crew was directly below me.
 I shouted at him.
 He looked up and waved.
 It was MERLE WEIK.
 I figured it would take me another minute or more to touch the ground and just as I looked down again the ground came up and hit me, causing me to hit my chin with my knee.

-We told him, “We are Americans”, whereupon he motioned for us to follow him.
+We told him, “We are Americans,” whereupon he motioned for us to follow him.
 We talked along a country road for a few hundred meters and then down a path which led through a wooded area.
-Within fifteen minutes we heard the engines of an aircraft and our guide motioned us to hide in the brush.
+Within fifteen minutes we heard the engines of an aircraft, and our guide motioned us to hide in the brush.
 Glancing up we saw a trimotor Italian Breda bomber skimming over the countryside about 100 meters above the ground, apparently searching for survivors.
 After one or two passes it disappeared.
-Merle and I and our escort walked about twenty minutes after which time we came to a barn-like structure.
+Merle and I and our escort walked for about twenty minutes after which time we came to a barn-like structure.
 Upon entering we sat down at a rough-hewn table with two others who were there when we arrived (Yugoslavs).
 We sat down for our first cigarette and passed the pack.
 It was now about 2:00 pm and since we might be hungry our hosts brought out two bowls of ersatz coffee and some black bread.